 Balances the Deposit: The system will require and assist in balancing the transaction prior to submission.

-Secure: Uses a very high level of security for sending electronic deposits to the financial institution.
+Secure: Uses a very high level of security for sending electronic deposits to your bank.

 Depositing checks electronically from your desktop has never been easier.